-How many times have you heard the phone ring, but you didn’t want to pick it up because it could be one of those scam phone numbers dialing you?
+How many times have you heard the phone ring but didn’t want to pick it up because it could be one of those scam phone numbers dialing you?

-We’ve got a list of dangerous area codes and scam phone numbers to avoid that you’re going to want to see!
+We’ve got a list of dangerous area codes — the 712 area code, among others — and scam phone numbers that you’re going to want to see!

-Scam phone numbers are so out of hand that it’s gotten to the point were you need every advantage you can get to keep the robocallers and their scam numbers at bay.
+Scam phone numbers are so out of hand.
+It’s gotten to the point where you need every advantage you can get to keep the robocallers and their scam numbers at bay.

 Here’s the deal: Rural carriers are allowed under federal law to charge wireless and long distance carriers higher access fees for calls to local subscribers.

 The Federal Communications Commission (FCC) reports the rural carriers partner with chat lines, adult entertainment numbers, “free” conference call outfits and others that are not domiciled locally.
 The goal is to artificially inflate the call volume into the home area codes of the rural carriers.

 With inflated call volumes, the rural carriers can then bill the wireless and long distance companies an exorbitant amount and give the chat lines a kickback.
 That’s what traffic pumping is.